OzTK/MuSync/README.md

 **Work in progress! :)**

-Your music data should not
+Your music data should not belong to someone else!